nbarbettini/little-aspnetcore-book/chapters/alternative-databases/postgresql.md

 }
 ```

+The connection string is composed of four parameters:

+- You use `localhost` for the `Server` parameter because you'll be running PostgreSQL on your development machine in this tutorial.
+- You use `5432` for the `Port` parameter because this is the default port for PostgreSQL, which you won't be changing in this tutorial.
+- You use `username` and `secret` for `User Id` and `Password` respectively, because these are simple example values this tutorial uses.
+In a real world deployment, you would use more secure credentials and tools like the [Secret Manager](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.1&tabs=visual-studio) to store them.

 ### Starting a PostgreSQL database

 Setting up PostgreSQL on your development machine is outside of the scope of this book.
-You can install and start PostgreSQL any way you like, however, a convenient modern way of doing this is using Docker.
-With [Docker installed](https://docs.docker.com/install/) on your machine, you can create and run a container from the [`Postgres`](https://hub.docker.com/_/postgres/) image, using environment variables to set the username, password, and database used in the connection string set above.
-To do so, use the following command:
+You can install and start PostgreSQL any way you like, however, a convenient modern way of doing this is using [Docker](https://www.docker.com/).
+If you've used virtual machines before, Docker "containers" are a similar concept.
+Think virtualization but without a hypervisor.
+The containers get direct access to the kernel of the host machine.

+With [Docker installed](https://docs.docker.com/install/) on your machine, you can create and run a container from the [`Postgres`](https://hub.docker.com/_/postgres/) image.
+You will use the same parameters from the connection string defined above to create the container, using the following command:

 ```
 docker run -d -e POSTGRES_USER=username -e POSTGRES_PASSWORD=secret -e POSTGRES_DB=todos -p 5432:5432 --name postgres-todos postgres:latest
 ```

-At this point, the container is running and is exposing port `5432` so that the running ASP.NET Core application and tools like pgAdmin can connect to it at `localhost`.
+After creating and starting the container (which is what the `docker run` command does), the container is running in the background and exposing port `5432` so that the running ASP.NET Core application and tools like [pgAdmin](https://www.pgadmin.org/) can connect to it at `localhost`.

 ### Updating the database

-At this point, we can update the database with the same command we used before:
+Now that PostgreSQL is running in the background, you can update the database with the same command you used earlier in the tutorial when working with SQLite:

 ```
 dotnet ef database update
 ```

+The reason you must run the migrations again is because this time the connection string defined for the app points to a different database.
+This new database does not yet have the needed tables created.
+Running the migrations again at this point in the tutorial prepares the running PostgreSQL database the same way it prepared the SQLite database earlier.

-While it is true that the migrations we created in the project have already been applied, they were applied when the project was configured to use SQLite.
-Entity Framework Core knows that with this new database configuration, the migrations have not yet been applied, so it applies them to the PostgreSQL database, resulting in the tables being created.
-You can use a program like [pgAdmin](https://www.pgadmin.org/) to connect to the database and see the tables that were created:
+Now that the migrations have been applied, you can use a program like pgAdmin to connect to the database and see the tables that were created:

 ![pgAdmin showing the tables](pgadmin_aspnetcore_tables_created.png)

-At this point, you can start your application, visit `localhost:5000` in your browser, and create and manipulate `Todo` items just like before, except this time the data is being saved in the PostgreSQL database.
+Start your app with `dotnet run` and visit `localhost:5000` in your browser.
+You'll notice that you can create and manipulate `Todo` items just like before, except this time the data is being saved in the PostgreSQL database.
 Notice how everything works as before, including:

 * Model validation
 * Identity authentication and authorization